 My page

-Overview of Creating a Private Organization (PO) for Your Unit
+Overview of Creating a Private Organization for Your Unit

 We understand that many units on base at Fairchild Air Force Base are interested in establishing Private Organizations (POs) to better organize events, support unit initiatives, and raise funds for various activities.
 We wanted to provide you with some valuable information about POs and how to get started on this exciting journey.